matthew-robertson/Useful_things/I Learned Something Today/Sql.md

 1. When constructing foreign keys, the types need to match.
 This includes signed vs. unsigned.
 1. You can use `SHOW ENGINE INNODB STATUS;` to see causes for specific error messages, seeing what went wrong in the DB.
 1. `KEY` is a synonym for `INDEX`, evidently.

+# Relational Databases generally
+1. [Shadow Tables](https://en.wikipedia.org/wiki/Shadow_table) are a thing.
+They're another table that mimics/shadows another table?
+This might be how sessions+rollbacks work?
+Applying changes to a copy, and if successful, swapping the two.